DnFreddie/Quizlet/README.md

-# Lunar Quzilet
+# Lunar Quizlet

-This is a simple version of quizlet
+This is a simplified version of Quizlet without any unnecessary components.

-Without any unnessery compotents
-##Startup
-- In order to stat
+## Startup

+To start the app:

 ## Functionalities

-- By clicing **Edit Table** in main menu
- U can add remove any word in  table
+- By clicking **Edit Table** in the main menu, you can add or remove any word in the table.
-- U can also add words one by one in  **"Add new  words section"**\
+- You can also add words one by one in the **"Add New Words" section**.
-- In **Revise Section** u can study words by inserting the correct translation
+- In the **Revise Section**, you can study words by inserting the correct translation.
-    - In any moment it allwos u to show the  **Solution**
+  - At any moment, it allows you to show the **Solution**.
-    - By every wrong answer the *hint* will be displayed
+  - For every wrong answer, a hint will be displayed.